vinisco/salary-calculator/README.md

-This project was created by Vinícius Sena for the IGTI fullstack developer bootcamp
+This project was created by Vinícius Sena for the IGTI Fullstack Developer Bootcamp

 ## Available Scripts